daffyd-jones/pNode/README.md

 ![image 2](2.png)

-V1.0
+# V1.0
 open packets up to ~20MB - even that kinda sucks, but smaller pcaps work quite well!
-Packets can be filtered by fields defined below Playthrough functionality allows user to step through pcap chronologically to see traffic Filter hosts by packet amount
+- Packets can be filtered by fields defined below
+- Playthrough functionality allows user to step through pcap chronologically to see traffic
+- Filter hosts by packet amount

-Packets can be filtered by the following parameters: filt_parameters =
+Packets can be filtered by the following parameters:
 - "eth:       x == src || dst MAC",
 - "src_eth:   x == src MAC",
 - "dst_eth:   x == dst MAC",